chriscamacho/gles2framework/README.md

 void updateJoystick(struct joystick_t *js);

+void releaseJoystick(struct joystick_t *js);

 to get a pointer to a joystick call getJoystick with the index of the joystick 0-7 call this once only

 once a frame call updateJoystick you will then have (in the joystick structure)

-	js->axis[0..7]		upto 8 axes per joystick (signed short) js->buttons			long each bit represents a button
+	js->axis[0..7]		upto 8 axes per joystick (signed short) js->buttons			long - each bit represents a button

+when finished with a joystick you should call releaseJoystick to close its file handle and free the structures memory.

 _____